Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

     gulp
   </div>

-  <p>The installer will let you select which components you are using, and specify paths for your project.<p>
+  <p>The installer will let you select which components to include, and specify paths for your project.<p>

   <table class="ui definition table">
     <thead>